 (TKAT SCITT meet the cost of the Enhanced DBS, however, if an overseas check is necessary, the additional cost will be met by

 TKAT is committed to safeguarding and promoting the welfare of our students, and expects all staff, trainees and volunteers to share this commitment.
 Conditional offers will be subject to the full Safer Recruitment process, including an Enhanced Disclosure and Barring Service Check.

 Trainees on the salaried route will be paid on an unqualified teachers’ pay scale 1 (minimum) at the discretion of each individual employing school, and as advertised.

 The cost of the Qualified Teacher Status (QTS) fee is met by the employing school.

-The cost of the Post- Graduate Certificate in Education (PGCE) with 60 Masters Credits (optional) is £2,000 and is met by the trainee.
+The cost of the Distance Learning Postgraduate Certificate in Education (DLPGCE) with 60 Masters Credits (optional) is £2,000 and is met by the trainee.

 About the training provider

-Debden Park High School is an Outstanding School within The Kemnal Academies Trust (TKAT).
-It is the School Direct Lead School for the Essex training hub providing secondary (11-16) and primary (5-11) school-based teacher training.
+Debden Park High School is the School Direct Lead School for our Essex training hub providing secondary (11-16) and primary (5-11) school-based teacher training.

 Our other ITT partner schools in the Essex Training Hub are:

 King Harold Business & Enterprise Academy